housamzriouil/alx-low_level_programming/0x0E-structures_typedef/README.md

-1. A dog is the only thing
+2. A dog will teach you unconditional love